Trail Manager: City of Nevada City | Contact Parks and Recreation Department (530) 265-2496

 Length: 2 miles

 Rules: No motor vehicles; stay on trails; no smoking on rural trails; no camping

 Trailhead: Pioneer Park- The official beginning of the Tribute Trail is next to Pioneer Park in Nevada City.
 To reach this trailhead, go to the foot of Broad St in Nevada City, continue uphill on Boulder Street less than 0.2 mile, turn right on Park Avenue, then right on Nimrod St. The trailhead is about 80 yards up Nimrod St on your right, opposite the Pioneer Park tennis courts.
 (N39.26092 W121.01287)

-Side Trip: Although not officially part of the DCTT, the Nevada City Rotary Club’s Miner’s Trail offerrs an excellent side trip in the heart of Nevada City.
+Side Trip: The Nevada City Rotary Club’s Miner’s Trail offers an excellent side trip in the heart of Nevada City.
 As you walk back up Broad Street toward downtown, go left onto a gravel path alongside the freeway offramp immediately after you have crossed over Deer Creek.
 The signed trailhead is about 30 yards down this path on your left.
 (N39.26181 W121.01686) The trail parallels Deer Creek for about 150 yards with two small stone benches along the way where you can sit and view the creek.
 (Curious walkers may wish to continue on the rough and sometimes littered dirt path under the freeway.
 It comes out on quaint little Cabin Street where you can walk out to Pine Street, turn right and return to downtown, or go left and walk across Deer Creek on the historic South Pine Bridge.)

 Look for these markers along the trail.